How to Do a Content Audit: 4 Metrics to Consider

-While there's no doubt that the real estate industry can be very lucrative, it is highly competitive as well.
+While there's no doubt that many industries — like roofing, real estate, and property management — can be very lucrative, it is also highly competitive.
 So if you want to succeed, your website must stand out from the competition to help visitors convert into leads.

 Why and How to Conduct a Content Audit for Your Website

-A content audit helps ensure your content is updated, SEO-friendly, and generates the most traffic, leads, and conversions possible.
+A thorough content audit process helps ensure your content is updated, SEO-friendly, and generates the most traffic, leads, and conversions possible.
 Good content is a crucial part of a successful inbound marketing strategy!

 To conduct an audit:

-- Locate and refresh out-of-date content to keep it fresh and relevant for your readers
+Locate and refresh out-of-date content to keep it fresh and relevant for your readers (this is known as a "lengthen and strengthen" strategy)

-- Figure out who among your authors is producing the best work
+Figure out who among your content creators or resources is producing the best work

 Regular content audits may help you find places in your existing content that need some tweaks and develop fresh ideas for new content to continue delivering fresh content to search engines.